 First, I must say that the bicycle that I would buy would be multipurpose - it would serve as a commuter, a child hauler (trailer and bike seat, and, in the future, a trailer bike), and a light touring rig.
 Unexpectedly, it serves as a dirt road bike and has some long distance miles on it when I couldn't bring a second bike with me.

 My commute is 6.5 miles each way.
 I live at the top of significant hill so a single speed wouldn't cut it.
-Sheldon Brown said I might use one, if I didn't mind walking my bike most days.
+Sheldon Brown said I might use one, if I didn't mind walking my bike occasionally.
 I decided that I wouldn't want to do that and my wife agreed that would be dumb.
-It might have been possible to do an internal gear hub bike like the Linus bikes but I wasn't aware of them at the time I made this purchase.
+It might have been possible to do an internal gear hub bike like the Linus or Public bikes but I wasn't aware of them at the time I made this purchase.

 2. How do you plan to dress on the bike?